mamu234/Delani-Studio/README.md

 ## Author : Caroline Maunda

 ## Description
-Delani studio is a web application with infromation regarding the services offered by the studio.The app consist of diffrent sections inclduign what we do , portfolio  anf contact informatioon with a form section where userscna direclty contact the studio .
+Delani studio is a web application with information regarding the services offered by the studio.The app consist of diffrent sections including what we do , portfolio  and contact information with a form section where users can direclty contact the studio .
 ## Live page
 ## Installation and setup instructions
 Go to Terminal {Ctrl+Alt+T}